schlomo/magic-zebra-printer/README.md

 * Should work on Mac, Linux & Windows
 * Includes PDF Service, Service and Application for MacOS.
 Application can be put into Dock as drag-n-drop target.

-The 5mm right margin is added by default to provide better handling when the label is removed from the printer, preventing content from being too close to the edge.
+The 6mm right margin is added by default to provide better handling when the label is removed from the printer, preventing content from being too close to the edge.

 ## Installation

-1. Install the prerequisites with `brew install imagemagick potrace` or (Mac) `sudo apt install imagemagick potrace` (Debian/Ubuntu)
+1. Install the prerequisites with `brew install imagemagick` (Mac) or `sudo apt install imagemagick` (Debian/Ubuntu)

 2. Make sure to have Python 3.6 or later installed.